kianenigma/what-blockchain-actually/content/Content/Summaries/This Book In 1 Page.md

 ---
-Description: Summary of part 1 in 1 page.
+description: Summary of part 1 in 1 page.
 ---

 ## Blockchains